 And suddenly, stop stirring.
 Let what you’ve wrought sit for 15-20 minutes.
 You’ll start to see the curds form and resist the urge to do anything more than gently poke it with a

 stick spoon.
 What you don’t want to do is break them up for some science reason.
 After it’s rested, you should have a clumpy bit floating in greenish clear liquid.
 If the liquid is cloudy, heat up the mix just a little, add a hair more citric acid and – very carefully – stir that in without (again) breaking up the clump.
 Doing this means even more cheese, so it’s important.
 If you need to do this part, let it sit a little longer.

 So, we almost have cheese.
 What we have is cheese in green soup, and nobody wants that.
 Line a colandar with butter muslin (cheesecloth isn’t cheesy enough unless you use eleventy layers) and slowly tip the pot into the colandar.
 Let that drain for a while, maybe 10-15 minutes.
 It’ll look like something like this, but more of it:

-Sprinkle in a maybe 1/2-1tsp salt, and if you want to add anything else, now is the time.
-2nd or 3rd time out you'll want to start experimenting with herbs and stuff, and this is the point of no return.
-Tip the stuff around a bit to mix it in, but don't put your fingers in it.
-1st-degree burns don't scar, but they still smart a bit.
+Sprinkle in a maybe 1/2-1tsp salt, and if you want to add any herbs or whatever, now is the time.
+2nd or 3rd time out you’ll want to start experimenting with herbs and stuff, and this is the point of no return.
+Tip the stuff around a bit to mix it in, but don’t put your fingers in it.
+1st-degree burns don’t scar, but they still smart a bit.

 Not that you’re not going to singe your hands a little anyway.
 The next step is getting more juice out- gather up the cloth and twist the curds into a ball as tight as you can, getting as much liquid out as possible.